 This was incredibly effective.
 Being honest took away all of my nervousness and allowed me to relax into the conversation.
 I felt like I had no secrets, I was just telling the truth and asking questions.
 And I think this works both ways: the person you’re talking to will probably trust you more if you’re honest about what you’re doing.

 Just keep in mind the introduction should be short, and they should be doing all the talking.
-Trust that your research was enough to make people know they matter to you, and then focus on listening.
+Trust that your discovery questions were enough to make people know they matter to you, and then focus on listening.

 Since my first sales calls almost a year ago, I’ve found much better ways of handling these conversations.

 First, I decided to hire a sales coach.
 This was probably the best business decision we made.
 Matt Wolach has years of experience and gave us actionable insights to help us improve our sales processes in just a few weeks.

 Second, we learned A LOT from these early calls which allowed us to:

 - Use the words our prospects used to describe their pains and goals.
 We started referring to our solution as “customer journey optimization” after hearing it repeatedly in those first calls.

 - Improve our landing page messages, cold outreach and get started on our Marketing strategies.
 We were able to focus on our target audience and refer to what they usually struggle with.

 - Refine our roadmap and focus on features that add more value to customers.
 We understood automated emails were important, but added little value if we didn’t give users a way of using properties to focus on some customer journeys and following up on specific users.